edbury/gremlin-camp/src/site/notes/spaces/mosh/GOBLIN.md

 Gremlin here.
 So, you've got your hands on an OGRE?
 Impressive.
 OGREs are a force to be reckoned with – teeming with unparalleled potential yet fraught with risks if mishandled.
 These beasts aren't just pieces of tech; they represent a way of life.
 Let's embark on this journey of customization, shaping the OGRE to mirror the vision YOU have for the world.
 I've witnessed many plummet into the abyss due to ignorance, but you've got a sharper edge.
 Gear up, dive deep, and let's revolutionize your experience.

-## Section 1: Reconfiguring Your OGRE: A Fresh Start
+## Section 1: Reconfiguring Your OGRE

 OGREs, fresh from the box, remind me of those generic cell phones the corps push on us – bloated, predictable, and nothing to write home about.
 But don't fret, reconfiguring them to better suit your needs is easy peasy.
 Here's a step-by-step process to make it your own, and yeah, give a sweet middle finger to those corporate leeches.